Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip.

 Doing the laundry is probably one of the most common household chores.
 Without a working washer and dryer, this chore would be significantly harder.
 That’s why it’s important to do routine maintenance on your clothes dryer to keep it in good working condition.

 Caring for your dryer goes beyond simply preventing breakdowns and extending the life of the appliance—it's also important for fire prevention.
 Home Warranty of America would like to share a few clothes dryer maintenance tips to help you save money and make your home safer.

-A home warranty from HWA provides security against the unexpected expenses of inevitable home repairs.
-Whether you're buying, selling, or already in your home, we have a plan to fit!View Plans
+A home warranty from HWA protects your budget and your peace of mind against the unexpected expenses of inevitable home repairs.
+Whether you're buying, selling, or already in your home, we have a plan to fit your needs!View Plans